MarlinFirmware/MarlinDocumentation/_features/model_predictive_control.md

 variations of even 10°C or more will not have a noticeable effect.

-It is important to note that the simulated ambient temperature will only converge on real world ambient temperature if the ambient heat transfer coefficients are excactly accurate.
+It is important to note that the simulated ambient temperature will only converge on real world ambient temperature if the ambient heat transfer coefficients are exactly accurate.
 In practice this will not be the case and the simulated ambient temperature therefore also acts a correction to these inaccuracies.

-Finally, armed with a new set of temperatures, the MPC algorithm calculates how much power must be applied to get the hotend to target temperature in the next two seconds.
+Finally, armed with a new set of temperatures, the MPC algorithm calculates how much power must be applied to get the heatblock to target temperature in the next two seconds.
 This calulation takes into account the heat that is expected to be lost to ambient air and filament heating.
 This power value is then converted to a PWM output.

 # What `M306 T` does
 The tuning algorithm does the following with the active hotend:
-- Move to the center and close to bed: Printing occurs close to bed or printed model so tuning is done close a surface to best emulate the conditions whilts printing.
+- Move to the center and close to bed: Printing occurs close to the bed or printed model so tuning is done close to a surface to best emulate the conditions whilst printing.
-- Cool to ambient: The tuning aglorithm needs to know the approximate abmient temperature.
-It switches part cooling fan on and waits until the temperature stops decreasing.
+- Cool to ambient: The tuning aglorithm needs to know the approximate ambient temperature.
+It switches the part cooling fan on and waits until the temperature stops decreasing.
 - Heat past 200°C: Three temperature measurements are needed at a time after the initial latancies have taken effect.
 The tuning algorithm heats the hotend to over 200°C.
 - Hold temperature whilst measuring ambient heatloss: At this point enough is known for the MPC algorithm to engage.
-The tuning algorithm makes a best guess at the overshoot past 200°C which will occur and starts targets this temperature for about a minute whilst ambient heatloss is measured without (and optionally with) the fan.
+The tuning algorithm makes a best guess at the overshoot past 200°C which will occur and targets this temperature for about a minute whilst ambient heatloss is measured without (and optionally with) the fan.
-- Sets MPC up to use the measured constants and reports them for incorporation in `Configuration.h`.
+- Set MPC up to use the measured constants and report them for incorporation in `Configuration.h`.

-If the algorithm fails or is interrupted with `M108` some or all of the MPC constants may be changed.
+If the algorithm fails or is interrupted with `M108`, some or all of the MPC constants may be changed anyway and their values may not be reliable.

 # The model in detail and the tuning algorithm

 The simulated hotend model is not a physically accurate representation of the hotend system but it is good enough.
 Differences from real life include:
-- The real heating element is a separate thermal mass which is somewhat thermally insulated from the hearblock.
+- The real heating element is a separate thermal mass which is somewhat thermally insulated from the heatblock.
 - The real heatblock is cooled by the heatsink which slowly heats to some asymptotic temperature.
 - The real sensor heats/cools the heatblock to a tiny degree.

-None of these effects is signficant enough to affect the fundtioning of MPC.
-So for the sake of simplicity and performance omitted.
+None of these effects is signficant enough to affect the functioning of MPC.
+So for the sake of simplicity and performance they are ignored.

 The model is governed by a very simple set of differential equations: